exercism/python/exercises/concept/card-games/.docs/instructions.md

   She is hoping one of these calculations might come close to the average, but be quicker to calculate during game play.
 She'd like you to create a function to test her theory out.

-Implement a function `approx_average_is_average(<hand>)` that returns a boolean, indicating if either of Elyse's approximation formulas is the same as calculating the "full" average of a hand.
+Implement a function `approx_average_is_average(<hand>)` that returns a Boolean, indicating if either of Elyse's approximation formulas is the same as calculating the "full" average of a hand.
 For the sake of a simple median, we are going to assume the hand always has an odd number of card values.

 ```python